KhaledCodes/Visualising-Earthquakes/README.md

 ![1-Logo](1-Logo.png)

-This app consists of an imported GeoJSON from the USGS
+This app consists of an imported GeoJSON from the USGS API

 I used leaflet to create the map.
 Features and properties of the map include: